kaorahi/katawrap/README.md

 * -override JSON: Override queries.
 * -order ORDER: One of `arrival`, `sort` (default), or `join`.
   * `arrival`: Do not sort the responses.
-  * `sort`: Sort the responses in the order of requests and turn numbers
+  * `sort`: Sort the responses in the order of requests and turn numbers.
-  * `join`: Report a joined response instead of multiple responses with different `turnNumber` for the same `id`.
-It has the fields `{"id":..., "query":..., "responses":[...]}` and "responses" is the sorted array of the original responses.
+  * `join`: Report a joined response for each `id`.
+See the previous section for details.
 * -extra EXTRA: One of `normal`, `rich`, or `excess` (default).
   * `normal`: Only report the fields in responses of original KataGo.
   * `rich`: Add extra fields to responses.